KantanGroup/google-play-crawler/README.md

 ### About Login & Proxy Arguments

-Login & Proxy arguments (androidid, email, password, host, port) can be defined in a configuration file not to pass them every time in command line.
+Login, proxy, and user agent arguments must be defined in a configuration file, as shown below.
-If you don't want to use proxy, just comment proxy host and port!
+If you want to use the proxy feature, just uncomment and enter a proxy host and port!
+The user agent determines if an app is compatible with an Android device.
+The user agent provided can be used with any combination of email and androidid.

     # Login Information
     email = xxxxxxxxx@gmail.com